Tigers vs. Mariners Player Props Betting Odds

-Player prop betting options for Ty France, Javier Baez and others are available in the Seattle Mariners-Detroit Tigers matchup at Comerica Park on Friday, starting at 6:40 PM ET.
+Player prop bet options for Ty France and others are available when the Seattle Mariners visit the Detroit Tigers at Comerica Park on Saturday at 1:10 PM ET.

 Bet on this matchup or its props with DraftKings!